simrenbasra/simys-blog/_posts/2024-08-02-my_first_post.md

 Throughout the bootcamp, I gained proficiency in SQL and Python, including libraries such as Pandas and Scikit-learn for data manipulation and machine learning.
 I also learned about big data technologies like Hadoop and AWS and explored advanced machine learning concepts such as neural networks, embeddings, and ensemble learning.

-In addition to technical skills, I further developed my problem-solving and communication abilities, especially regarding translating data insights into meaningful business findings.
+Aside from technical skills, I further developed my problem-solving and communication abilities, especially regarding translating data insights into meaningful business findings.

 ## Future Plans